AirshipCMS/Docs/Airship-CLI-Troubleshooting.md

 If you launched your project and you don't see your changes on the live site, try doing a hard-refresh on the browser for the live site.
 If that doesn't work, try clearing your browser cache.
 Your local cache may be very sticky.
 If that doesn't work either and it has been more than 5 minutes since you have launched your site, there might be some other issue.

 hitting api over https

+## I'm logged in to the wrong directory, though I can still run `airship serve`
+You might have logged in to an airship site in the wrong directory at some point.
+You may have a `.airship` durectory floating around in your root directory.
+Find the ghost `.airship` directory and delete it.